Royal Opera House announces 2019/20 season11:46, 14th May 2019

 - Cinema highlights to include The Royal Ballet’s Coppélia, The Sleeping Beauty and Swan Lake and opera broadcasts featuring world-renowned opera stars such as Jonas Kaufmann in Fidelio, Bryn Terfel in Don Pasquale and Nina Stemme in Elektra

-The Royal Opera House will partner with Doncaster through Doncaster Creates (Doncaster’s Culture Development programme), Cast (Doncaster’s £22m performance venue) and Doncaster Metropolitan Borough Council to work with every school in Doncaster over three years, through the ROH National Learning Programme which has engaged more than 35,000 students, 531 schools and 1,255 teachers across the country so far this season.
-The Royal Ballet will also perform in a gala in Doncaster in Summer 2020.
+In its bid to widen its geographical reach, The Royal Opera House will partner with Doncaster in the north of England, through Doncaster Creates (Doncaster’s Culture Development programme), Cast (Doncaster’s £22m performance venue) and Doncaster Metropolitan Borough Council to work with every school in the city over three years, through the ROH National Learning Programme.

 Full 2019/20 season listings can be found here.